doug-moen/openscad2/functional_geometry/Programming.md

 A bounding box has zero width along the X axis if xmin >= xmax, which means the bounding box is empty.
 Likewise for the Y and Z axes.

+A bbox function should handle a distance argument outside the range of its associated dist function by returning the empty bounding box.
+This can happen when computing shells.
+If you are lucky, then an out of range distance argument will result in your bbox function returning a bounding box where xmin > xmax, or ymin > ymax, or zmin > zmax, just because the arithmetic works out that way, and not because you wrote special case code.

 Both finite and infinite shapes are supported.
 If a shape extends to infinity along any of the 6 cardinal directions, then this is indicated in the bounding box by setting xmin, ymin or zmin